How to Plant a Tree

 Finally I cut the top of the stake off as it was too long, in this case sticking up above the crown (where the branches emerge from the trunk) where it could have interfered with growth or rubbed against the branches when the wind blew causing them injury.

-The stake should be left in place for at least two years, occasionally checking it doesn't get too tight and loosening it if it does, though commercial ties are often designed to expand with the tree or break if they become too tight.
+The stake should be left in place for at least two years, occasionally checking the tie doesn't get too tight and loosening it if it does, though commercial ties are often designed to expand with the tree or break if they become too tight.

 The rabbit guard can be left in place for longer and expands with the tree.
 As the tree gets older, the bark becomes tougher and the rabbits will leave it alone.